danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 # Bounds Safety: Avoiding Death by a Thousand Constructors

-**tl;dr We are going to see how Subspace types allow a zero-cost transition from native pointers to bounded view types, which enable spatial memory safety, that can't be achieved with the standard library types.**
+**tl;dr We are going to see how Subspace types allow a zero-cost transition from native pointers to bounded view types, which enable spatial memory safety, and that can't be achieved with the standard library types.**

 Long ago, C and C++ programmers passed around pointers to arrays, hopefully with a size to indicate how large the array was in order to avoid reading/writing out of bounds, though frequently not.
-This is still a common pattern, though "modern C++" has provided tools to eliminate this class of memory safety bug, though the use of "view" types.
+This is still a common pattern, though "modern C++" has provided tools to eliminate this class of memory safety bug, through the use of "view" types.
 These are types like `std::string_view` or `std::span` in the standard library.
 Unfortunately, these types don't actually check for using memory out of bounds in the C++ standard.